 - Minimise need to travel far by locating housing near jobs, services, shops etc.

 - Separate vehicular traffic from pedestrians and cyclists

-- Networked, latticed town and neighbourhood centres planned around transport hubs
+- Plan networked, latticed town and neighbourhood centres around transport hubs

-- Efficient, cheap public transport: metro, subway, buses, trams, light rail and intercity
+- Use efficient, cheap public transport: metro, subway, buses, trams, light rail and intercity

-- Promotion of walking, cycling by design of streets and neighbourhoods
+- Promote walking, cycling by design of streets and neighbourhoods

 - Lots of bikes and bike hire schemes

 - Rickshaws, cargo bikes for people and goods delivery